miaomiaoCharles/SPCCP-Miner/README.md

 A1 C3
 ```

-Finally, we can get a complete data set, which can upload to system to generate comlete and correct SPCCPs.
+Finally, we can get a complete data set, which can upload to system to generate complete and correct SPCCPs.

 - More infomation about SPCCP-Miner: